 If you are a business owner, like a doctor with your own practice and you are experiencing negative or fake reviews, gating tools can be helpful to remove defamatory reviews.
 They also may prevent future negative “attack” reviews.

-Gating tools, like most other free tools for combating online defamation, only work when others are willing to cooperate with you.
+Gating tools, like most other free tools for combating online defamation of character, only work when others are willing to cooperate with you.
 The best chance for using these tools successfully revolves around a courteous dialogue.
 Website hosts hold the power to help you and you do not want to anger them by making threats or demands.

 Even though online defamation can trigger strong emotions, it is important to keep your cool.
 Keep all communications respectful and you will improve your chances of these tools working to your benefit.